andrewjamesford/andrewford-co-nz-11ty/content/pages/privacy.md

 ### Tracking

-This website has **no** tracking analytics software implemented.
-I have no idea how many visitors come to my site and don't care.
-Feel calm that on my site at least, no one is tracking you.
+This website has 3rd party tracking analytics software implemented.
+This is due to me using the [Gumroad](https://gumroad.com/) embed to sell/give away my products.

 ### Advertisements